Nursing the Elderly

 Occupational therapist Stacy measure the strength of Katy's grip.

 Katy exercises in her bedroom.

-Katy discusses nutrition with MiCapable's registerd nurse Pam Stewart at her home.
+Katy discusses nutrition with MiCapable's registered nurse Pam Stewart.

 Katy lives at home but since she has trouble walking she doesn't go out much.
 During one of the visits occupational therapist Stacy helped Katy go down a ramp outside her home.

 Walter waits to be taken home after a visit to LIFE Center.